Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

-More specifically, Fig.~\ref{fig:Glitch_LPF_spSNR3} shows two basic features: \begin{itemize} \item a population of glitches with $\Delta \gtrsim \SI{1.6}{ks}$, which accounts for 37\% of all positive glitches in OR, for just 0.7 \% in CR, and is absent, for negative impulse glitches, in all runs; \item in both OR and CR, positive impulse glitches constitute the vast majority of all glitches.
-For convenience we remind here that a positive impulse pushes the TMs one toward the other. \end{itemize} In Table~\ref{tb:freq} we list the number of glitches in these three categories: ($\Delta v>0$, $\Delta< \SI{1.6}{ks}$), ($\Delta v>0$, $\Delta> \SI{1.6}{ks}$), and ($\Delta v<0$, $\Delta< \SI{1.6}{ks}$), for both OR and CR.
-The table also contains the projected counts one would have observed during the \SI{11.9}{\day} long CR, had the statistics not been affected by the cooldown (see App.~\ref{app:APCR}).
+More specifically, Fig.~\ref{fig:Glitch_LPF_spSNR3} shows two basic features: \begin{itemize} \item a population of glitches with $\Delta \gtrsim \SI{1.6}{ks}$, which accounts for 37\% of all positive glitches in ordinary runs, for just 0.7 \% in cold runs, and is absent, for negative impulse glitches, in all runs; \item in both ordinary and cold runs, positive impulse glitches constitute the vast majority of all glitches.
+For convenience we remind here that a positive impulse pushes the test masses one toward the other. \end{itemize} In Table~\ref{tb:freq} we list the number of glitches in these three categories: ($\Delta v>0$, $\Delta< \SI{1.6}{ks}$), ($\Delta v>0$, $\Delta> \SI{1.6}{ks}$), and ($\Delta v<0$, $\Delta< \SI{1.6}{ks}$), for both ordinary and cold runs.
+The table also contains the projected counts one would have observed during the \SI{11.9}{\day} long cold runs, had the statistics not been affected by the cooldown (see Appendix~\ref{app:APCR}).
 The result of this projection shows that: \begin{itemize} \item Counts for positive glitches of duration less than \SI{1.6}{ks} are more than twenty times larger than the largest projected value.
-Thus cooldown has strongly increased the rate of these glitches. \item Counts for positive glitches of duration larger than \SI{1.6}{ks} are compatible with the projected values, and thus the rate of these glitches has not increased upon cooldown. \item Counts for negative glitches, all of which are short, are more than four times larger than the value expected from the OR statistics.
+Thus cooldown has strongly increased the rate of these glitches. \item Counts for positive glitches of duration larger than \SI{1.6}{ks} are compatible with the projected values, and thus the rate of these glitches has not increased upon cooldown. \item Counts for negative glitches, all of which are short, are more than four times larger than the value expected from the ordinary runs statistics.
 Thus cooldown has affected the rate of these glitches too, though to a lesser extent than that of positive shorter glitches. \end{itemize}

-We have also compared the OR glitch parameter distributions with that for CR, for the categories of glitches that are significantly populated in both type of runs.
+We have also compared the ordinary runs glitch parameter distributions with that for cold runs, for the categories of glitches that are significantly populated in both type of runs.